Hello and welcome to my web site. I have many beautiful oriental rugs for sale such as Bijar rugs and other tribal rugs from Iran.

 This piece was woven recently, as in the last decade.
 My two German Shepherds have been running freely across it for the last number of years and it looks exactly like it did when I put it down on the floor.
 The rug is basically indestructible and I enjoy seeing it in my home every single day.
 Yes, I am in love with hand woven rugs!

-Other well know Bijar designs are the Tree of Life, the Cypress and Willow, the Shah Abbas design and the Medallion design (sometimes referred to as a Pendant Medallion).
+Other well know Bijar designs are the Tree of Life, the Cypress and Willow Design, the Shah Abbas design and the Medallion design (sometimes referred to as a Pendant Medallion).
+The Cypress Willow design is also referred to as the Bid Majnun design which in Farsi mean Willow tree.
+The reason this design is called Bid Majnun in Farsi is because the Willow tree resembled the hair of a crazy or unkempt person with long hair.

 Here is a lovely Bijar I had for sale a few years back in the Pendant Medallion Design.
 Notice the calm open field of brick red, the golden yellow just inside the border, the clear forest green in the pendants and the lively use of color.

-Here is a small Bijar runner that incorporates the Tree of Life and the Cypress and Willow design.
-This piece is also from my personal collection.
+Here is a small Bijar rug that incorporates the Tree of Life and the Cypress and Willow design.
+This piece is the classic “Bid Majnun” design, a term mostly used by rug collectors and dealers.

-Here is another example of the Tree of Life design.
+Here is another example of the Tree of Life design or Bid Majnun deisgn.
 This was a very large rug, 10 x 14 and quite beautiful in person.
-This piece was sold but I have a smaller (6 x 8) similar piece available at this time.
+This piece was sold but I do have a few pieces available in various sizes in this design.

-Here is an example of the Shah Abbas Design.
-This piece has been sold.
+Here is an example of the Shah Abbas Design in a smaller size, 2’9” x 3’ 5”.
+This piece is available.

 Here are a few Persian Bijars with different renditions of the Garrus design, all of which are at my gallery and available for sale.